Call for Applications for Doctoral Researcher Positions at the University of Turku Graduate School, KEVEKO and OPPI Doctoral Programmes (Spring 2025)

 D. Degree certificates and transcript of study records

-3. scanned other original educational documents which may be of relevance in the selection and that you are applying based on.
+- Other original educational documents which may be of relevance in the student selection (e.g. studies you have completed outside the degree that are related to the right to study your are applying for).

 E. Verification of language profience